123devamthered/cse15l-lab-reports/CSE15LLabReport4.md

 Keys pressed: "git" `<tab>` "add" `<tab>` "ListExamples.java" `<enter>` "git" `<tab>` "commit" `<tab>` "-m" `<tab>` ""x"" `<enter>` "git" `<tab>` "push" `<tab>` "origin" `<tab>` "main"  `<enter>`

-In order to push the changes made to the "ListExamples.java" file, I used the " add", "commit", and "push" commands.
+In order to commit and push the changes made to my Github account, I used the "git add", "git commit", and "git push" commands.
+The "git add" method is used so that I can include the changes I made in the "ListExamples.java" file in the next "commit" command.
+The "git commit" command is used to save the changes made to the local repository.
+Lastly, the "git push" command uploads the updated content of the repository.
 ![image](https://user-images.githubusercontent.com/122566208/224887064-c4e4b7c5-29ab-4b3d-9e17-b4f0ede57a6d.png)